 Again for the avoidance of doubt, if after payment you choose NOT TO select the option to generate/deliver your documents then:

-- you DO have the right to cancel the 'Will' and/or 'Lasting Power of Attorney' and/or 'Tenants in Common' (and/or any other) package(s)that you have ordered for electronic delivery provided that you do so within the Cancellation Period;
+- you DO have the right to cancel the 'Will' and/or any other package(s) that you have ordered for electronic delivery provided that you do so within the Cancellation Period;

 - you DO NOT have the right to cancel any Printed/Bound documents that you have ordered; and